 I struggled to function and belong.
-And the hunger to defy this stereotype intensified the more I witnessed the inordinate hardship faced by my mother.
-Dreaming was my default button; it enabled me to escape from my bleak reality, and in my mind, I began to create an alternative image of a woman; one who’s tenacious, educated, and passionate – and one who can bring about real and positive change in the world.
+And the hunger to defy this stereotype intensified the more I witnessed the undue hardship faced by my mother.
+Dreaming was my default button.
+It enabled me to escape from my bleak reality.
+And in my mind, I began to create an alternative image of a woman, one who’s tenacious, educated, and passionate.
+And one who can bring about real and positive change in the world.
 I connected with this woman.
-And my circumstances became my motivation to strive to become this woman.
+And my circumstances became my motivation to strive to become that woman.

 My relationship with my mother is a cherished one.
-Growing up, she was my voice of inspiration; and supported me to challenge the greatest barriers of living and to believe in love.
+Growing up, she was my voice of inspiration; and supported me to challenge the most significant barriers of living and to believe in love.

 When she walks into a room, it just lights up.